luci/recipes-py/doc/user_guide.md

 # Recipes

-Recipes are a python framework for writing Continuous Integration scripts (i.e. what you might otherwise write as a bash script).
+Recipes are a Python framework for writing Continuous Integration scripts (i.e. what you might otherwise write as a bash script).
 Unlike bash scripts, they are meant to:
   * Be testable